Advantages of Zinc Paint | Disadvantages of Zinc Paint |

 Note: If you are unsure about the condition of your galvanised steel or how to properly maintain it, it is always best to consult with a professional industrial painting company, like Dangle to ensure that your steel is properly protected.

-First, it is essential to remove any contaminants, including oil, grease, and dirt, from the surface.
+It is essential to remove any contaminants, including oil, grease, and dirt, from the surface.
 This can be accomplished using a mild detergent or solvent and a soft-bristled brush or sponge.
 Rinse thoroughly with clean water and allow the steel to dry completely.

 Consult with our professional industrial painters for the best course of action.